bruvellu/cephalic-furrow/3-text/furrow.md

 also forms in at least one more anterior site and two more posterior positions.
-In btd mutants, the ectopic folds near the canonical cephalic furrow position are associated with the reminiscent initiator cell behavior present in btd mutants (@fig:reminiscent-initiators).
+In btd mutants, the ectopic folds near the canonical cephalic furrow position are associated with the reminiscent initiator cell behavior present in btd mutants (Supplementary @fig:initiator-behaviors).
 The ectopic folds in eve mutants also occur in the anterior and canonical positions, but the more posterior folds occur more dorsally compared to btd.

-![Variability of ectopic folding between individual mutant embryos.](../2-figures/buckling-variability/figure.png){#fig:buckling-variability width=100%}
+![Variability of ectopic folding between individual mutant embryos.](../2-figures/ectopic-variability/figure.png){#fig:ectopic-variability width=100%}

 <!--Ectopic folds appear between mitotic domains-->